i2p/i2p.i2p/installer/lib/wrapper/README.txt

 For macosx, combine (if possible) the universal-32 and universal-64 files from the delta pack (each is a 2-architecture fat file) into a "quad-fat" binary.
-Instructions can be found in macos/README.txt
+Instructions can be found in macosx/README.txt

-For windows, build from source following the instructions in win64/README-x64-win.txt.
+IF you have the ability to build for Windows, build from source following the instructions in win64/README-x64-win.txt.
 Don't forget to strip the binaries and disable the execute bit.
+Delete the old win-all/wrapper.jar, and change the top level build.xml to use the all/wrapper.jar for the Windows installer.

+If you DON'T have the ability to build for Windows, leave the files in win32, win64, and win-all unchanged.
+The Windows installer build in the top-level build.xml will use the win-all/wrapper.jar instead of all/wrapper.jar.